ubc-library-rc/RegEx_in_R/content/when_to_use.md

 ## output
 fruits.re
 ```
 There is a problem though, this is the output <em> "one apple"       "two pe-rs"       "three b-naaanas" </em>.
 What is going on here? str_replace only looks for the <strong>first instance</strong> of a match in a string.
-This is visible in the examples above as well with the fruits vector and dataframe.
-How do we get around this?
+This is visible in the examples above as well with the fruits vector and dataframe as previously discussed.
+Let's fix that.

 ```r
 ## fruit vector